szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Therefore, it starts with a +2 bonus (from +3), which improves to +1 at level 5, 0 at level 10, -1 at level 15, and -2 at level 20.

-Finally, it changes their saving throws from Spell to Breath and bypasses magic resistance (but still can be dispelled).
+It also changes their saving throws from Spell to Breath and bypasses magic resistance (but still can be dispelled).

+Finally, in BG2EE, it also replaces the HORRENDOUS sound while it's active in the field for BGEE's version, which is much more tame and less annoying.

 **Component 280:** Make Poison (cleric spell) do half damage on a failed save (without poisoning them)